On Quantum Weight Reduction: Coning

 If there are several $Z$-stabilizers $S_i$ with corresponding graphs $G_{Q_i}$ which have more than one connected component, we do this same procedure for each such stabilizer to define the connected code.
 For each such stabilizer $S_i$, we add $k-1$ new qubits to define the connected code, corresponding to the qubits called $r$ or $r_1,r_2,\ldots$ above.
 Call these added qubits the ``connecting qubits".

 Let us explain why this works.
-One may see that if we considers elements of the stabilizer group of the connected code which are supported on qubits other than the connecting qubits, then the resulting group is precisely the stabilizer group of $C$ as desired.
-Further, given any $1$-chain, we can add a boundary or boundary to make it vanish on all connecting qubits; indeed, for each connecting qubit there is an $X$-type stabilizer and a $Z$-stabilizer, both of which have support on that connecting qubit (and no other connecting qubits).
-Now consider the effect on distance.
+One can see that the number of logical qubits is unchanged; we have increased the number of physical qubits by one but also increased the rank of the stabilizer group by one.
+Further, given any $1$-chain or $1$-cochain of the connected code, we can add a boundary or coboundary to make it vanish on all connecting qubits; indeed, for each connecting qubit there is an $X$-type stabilizer and a $Z$-stabilizer, both of which have support on that connecting qubit (and no other connecting qubits).
+Thus, given any logical operator $O$ of the connected code, we can multiply it by a stabilizer to get a logical operator $O'$ which is supported on the qubits other than the connecting qubits.
+We claim that if $O$ is a nontrivial logical of the connected code, then $O'$ must be a nontrivial logical operator of the original code $C$: if $O'$ is a trivial logical of $C$, $O'$ is a product of stabilizers of $C$, and so we can multiply $O$ by the corresponding stabilizers of the connected code to get a logical operator supported just on the connecting qubits, which must then be the identity operator if it is to commute with the stabilizers.